 - any of the other ingredients of FEMOLET, as listed at the end of this leaflet

 Some of the symptoms of an allergic reaction may include skin rash, itching or hives on the skin; swelling of the face, lips or tongue, which may cause difficulty in swallowing or breathing; swelling to other parts of the body; wheezing, troubled breathing or shortness of breath.

 Do not take FEMOLET if you are still having periods.
 This medicine is only used in women who are no longer having periods.

 Women of child-bearing age who recently became postmenopausal or perimenopausal should use a proven method of birth control to avoid pregnancy, until your postmenopausal status is fully established.

 Do not take FEMOLET if you are pregnant or breast-feeding.
+Your doctor will discuss with you the potential risks of taking Femolet during pregnancy.
+There are reports of abnormalities in babies born to mothers who took Femolet during pregnancy."
 It may affect your baby if you take it whilst you are pregnant or breast feeding.

 Do not take FEMOLET if you are male.
 Men are not normally treated with FEMOLET.